EENI Global Business School

 Online Student Master in International Business

-The Subject “Muhammad Yunus (Bangladesh)” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Muhammad Yunus (Bangladesh)” is included within the curriculum of the following academic programs at EENI Global Business School:

 Doctorate: Ethics, Religion & Business.